Good evening everyone!

-I've taken a little over a year off from my business and y'all know my blogging was basically dead before even that (a sure sign I was needing a hiatus).
-As I'm slowly coping and returning (a blog post for another time), I've been accepting a few consultations here and there lately as a way of re-emerging myself back into my work as an herbalist.
-One consultation in particular I felt was needed to become a blog post as it could benefit many.
+I have been accepting a few consultations here and there lately as a way of re-emerging myself back into my work as a master herbalist.
+I felt that this was one specific consultation needed as a blog post because it could benefit many.

 While genetics are still a possibility, for most the main underlying causes of hypertension are lifestyle and diet.
 Being in a stressful atmosphere or lifestyle can negatively affect your blood pressure levels.
 Whether you deal with stress on a consistent basis or not, a lack of sleep can heighten your stress levels and lower your threshold to cope - often being a factor in raising blood pressure over time.
 A poor diet, especially what is considered the "American diet", can also increase the chances of developing high blood pressure.
 Greasy, fried food, excess salt, caffeine, alcohol, large amounts of red meat, and general lack of nutrition.
 A lack of physical exercise and weight gain will compound the risks and increases with age.